 Our law degree will enable you to acquire a wide range of useful employability skills including critical thinking; team working; effective time management; presentation skills; and the ability to identify and construct an argument in both written and oral format.
 As well as preparing you for a career in the legal profession, these skills will be useful for a much broader range of career opportunities such as the civil service, consulting, personnel management, publishing, politics and teaching.

-You will study 6 modules during each academic year.
-The academic year is split into two semesters and you will complete 3 modules per semester.
+You will study 5 modules in your first year.
+The academic year is split into two semesters and you will complete the following modules per semester.

 Semester 1 Modules: